Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 September 2025 04.22.57 UTC
+- WIB: Kamis, 4 September 2025 05.25.15 UTC
-- WITA: Kamis, 4 September 2025 05.22.57 UTC
+- WITA: Kamis, 4 September 2025 06.25.15 UTC
-- WIT: Kamis, 4 September 2025 06.22.57 UTC
+- WIT: Kamis, 4 September 2025 07.25.15 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: motivational
+Kategori: inspirational